J. Philippe Rushton: Application of r/K selection theory to race

-Rushton's book Race, Evolution, and Behavior (1995) attempted to use r/K selection theory to explain what he described as an evolutionary scale of characteristics indicative of nurturing behavior in which East Asian people consistently averaged high, black people low, and white people in the middle.
+Rushton's book Race, Evolution, and Behavior (1995) attempted to use r/K selection theory to explain what he described as an evolutionary scale of characteristics indicative of nurturing behaviour in which East Asian people consistently averaged high, black people low, and white people in the middle.
 He first published this theory in 1984.
 Rushton argued that East Asians and their descendants average a larger brain size, greater intelligence, more sexual restraint, slower rates of maturation, and greater law abidingness and social organization than do Europeans and their descendants, whom he argued average higher scores on these measures than Africans and their descendants.
 He hypothesized that r/K selection theory explains these differences.

 Rushton's application of r/K selection theory to explain differences among racial groups has been widely criticized.
 Differential K theory in particular was described in a 2020 statement by Rushton's former department at Western Ontario University as "thoroughly debunked."

 One of his many critics is the evolutionary biologist Joseph L. Graves, who has done extensive testing of the r/K selection theory with species of Drosophila flies.
 Graves argues that not only is r/K selection theory considered to be virtually useless when applied to human life history evolution, but Rushton does not apply the theory correctly, and displays a lack of understanding of evolutionary theory in general.
 Graves also says that Rushton misrepresented the sources for the biological data he gathered in support of his hypothesis, and that much of his social science data was collected by dubious means.
 Other scholars have argued against Rushton's hypothesis on the basis that the concept of race is not supported by genetic evidence about the diversity of human populations, and that his research was based on folk taxonomies.

 Later studies by Rushton and other researchers have argued that there is empirical support for the theory, though these studies too have been criticized.

 Psychologist David P. Barash observed that r- and K-selection may have some validity when considering the so-called demographic transition, whereby economic development characteristically leads to reduced family size and other K traits.
 "But this is a pan-human phenomenon, a flexible, adaptive response to changed environmental conditions ...
 Rushton wields r- and K-selection as a Procrustean bed, doing what he can to make the available data fit ...
 Bad science and virulent racial prejudice drip like pus from nearly every page of this despicable book."